thelocalfrogman/deakinclubbot/README.md

 ### Bot Configuration

-All bot customization is stored in `data/bot-config.json` and can be managed through our [Config Generator](https://yourusername.github.io/config-generator).
+All bot customisation is stored in `data/bot-config.json` and can be managed through our [Config Generator](https://duca-club.github.io/deakin-club-bot/).

 ## 🛠️ Development